 During World War 1 (from 1914 to 1918) the battery was staffed.
 It is unknown how many people worked at Battery Cogan, but there were about one hundred artillerists stationed throughout Fort Baldwin during WW1.
 Thankfully, the battery never had to fire a single shot.
 After World War 2 ended, Battery Cogan was deactivated and the guns and mounts were transported to Fort Preble in Portland, Maine.
-Once shut down, the structure was sold to the state of Maine in July of 1924 and then abandoned.
+Once shut down, the structure was sold to the state of Maine and then abandoned.

 More developments occurred nearby during World War 2, but you can read more about that on our Fort Baldwin page.
 Battery Cogan was not involved.